-- 1 Launch the TOSHIBA Application Installer from the desktop and install the Infineon Trusted Platform Module Utility. - 2 Follow the directions on your screen.
+- 1 Launch the TOSHIBA Application Installer from the desktop and install the following packages: - Infineon Trusted Platform Module Utility - Infineon TPM (Trusted Platform Module) Installation Guide - 2 Follow the directions on your screen.

 Once the TPM files have been installed, you will need to enable the TPM feature through your system's BIOS.